Introduction: Intuitive Eating Weight Loss

 Summary: Intuitive Eating Weight Loss

 Healthy eating feels good.
 Healthy eating is having a healthy balance of foods and a healthy relationship with food.
 The principles of Intuitive Eating are guidelines to help you restore a healthy relationship with food and regain your inner body wisdom to help you eat in response to physiological hunger and satiety signals, not external and or emotional cues.
+Any desire for weight loss must be put on the back burner, or it will sabotage your process of healing your relationship with food, your mind, and your body.

 If you are in the pursuit of weight loss, developing the Intuitive Eating skills can greatly enhance your long-term success for weight loss maintenance.
 Emotional eating emerged as a major barrier to sticking with a weight loss diet.
 Renewing your inner body wisdom and learning to identify your hunger cues verses appetite as well as learning how to combat your emotional eating is an inside job.